kevin-it237/lcsb-pipeline-challenge/README.md

 A volume is mounted such that the inputs and the output files are located on the host machine instead of the container.

-The pipeline data (inputs and the output file) is located in the user's folder of the host machine: `~/pipeline-data`.
+The pipeline data (inputs and output files) is located in the user's folder of the host machine: `~/pipeline-data`.

 ## Deployment with Github Actions